icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

   $ ssh-copy-id -i ~/.ssh/id_rsa.pub datasci@192.168.1.29

 ```

     You should now be able to login without password.

 ______

-11. Edit SSH config to let a root in, as this will make instaling packstack easier while installilng.
+11. Edit the ssh config file to let root user in, as this will make instaling packstack easier.

 ```
 	$ sudo vi /etc/ssh/sshd_config